 If Dominican College seems like a school you want to apply to, click the heart button to save it to your college list.

-Dominican College is located in the suburban setting of Orangeburg, New York, less than an hour from New York City.
+Dominican College is located in the suburban setting of Orangeburg, New York, in the suburbs of New York City.

 If you want to see Dominican College for yourself, plan a visit.
 The best way to reach campus is to take New York State Thruway to Orangeburg, or book a flight to the nearest airport, EWR, LGA, JFK, HPN.